BenjaminKobjolke/ping-starter/README.md

 1. Ensure Python 3.6+ is installed on your system
 2. Clone or download this repository
+3. Install required dependencies:
+    ```
+    pip install ping3
+    ```
-3. Configure the `settings.ini` file with your desired parameters
+4. Configure the `settings.ini` file with your desired parameters
-4. Place your batch files in the appropriate folders:
+5. Place your batch files in the appropriate folders:
     - `reachable/` - Batch files to execute when the device becomes reachable
     - `not_reachable/` - Batch files to execute when the device becomes unreachable
-5. Run the application with `python main.py`
+6. Run the application with `python main.py`

 ## Configuration